watermint/toolbox/docs/commands/dropbox-file-sharedfolder-mount-add.md

 Add the shared folder to the current user's Dropbox

+Mounts a shared folder to your Dropbox, making it appear in your file structure.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: